mflova/mflova-vim-config/README.md

 - Easy selection of sentences enclosed by brackets or any delimiter
 - Autocomplete functionality
 - Quick snippets for Python and C++
-- Plenty of linters based on format, code analysis, syntaxis and type checking:
+- Plenty of linters based on format, code analysis, syntaxis and type checking.
+  All of them integrated in the built-in neovim LSP:
-  - Python: Pylint, mypy, pydocstyle, vulture, pyright, flake8.
+  - Python: Pylint, mypy, vulture, pyright, flake8.
 This last one
     integtegrates: darglint, pytest-style, flake8-simplify, flake8-bugbear,
     dlint, comprehensions, flake8-rst-docstrings, flake8-mardkwon, flake8-builtins,
     flake8-borken-line, flake8-class-attributes-order.
   - Markdown: mdl.
-  - C++:: Clangtidy.
+  - C++: Clangtidy, cppcheck and cpplint.
   - CMake: CMakelint.
   - Yaml: yamllint.
-  - Rst: Proselint and rstcheck.
+  - Rst: rstlint and rstcheck.
+  - Grammar-based: codespell and proselint.
 - Fast and easy replace mode
 - Extremely quick script to print variables and its type.
 - Improved motion all over the document with just a few keys